 This tomato cucumber onion salad is a crunchy, refreshing, simple dish that you can enjoy as a starter or as a side dish.
-Pick your favourite tomatoes, we love Roma tomatoes, a crunchy cucumber, and sweet red onion.
+It's perfect for hot summer evenings, or as soon as you start finding ripe and local tomatoes.

-Tomatoes, cucumbers and red onions combined in a salad, seasoned with olive oil, salt, and vinegar are some of the most popular Italian salads.
+Tomatoes, cucumbers, and red onions combined in a salad, seasoned with olive oil, salt, and vinegar are one of the most popular Italian salads.

-And while you can find those ingredients all year round, this salad is most delicious in summer and early autumn, when tomatoes are at their best.
+And while you can find those ingredients all year round, this salad is perfect as a summer recipe (or in early autumn), when tomatoes are at their best.

 This salad is also very similar to a Greek salad.
-If you've ever been to Greece, you would have noticed that they serve tomato, cucumber and onion salad pretty much everywhere, except, they add feta cheese to it to give that salty, umami flavour booster that is so good.
+If you've ever been to Greece, you would have noticed that they serve tomato, cucumber, and onion salad pretty much everywhere, except, they add feta cheese to it to give that salty, umami flavor booster that is so good.

-I substituted salty pan-fried tofu for the feta.
-To make it look even more like feta, you can cut it in small dice.
-I love this variation, it's easy and delicious.
-You can find the recipe in the "variations" chapter below.
+So, we made a variation where I substituted salty pan-fried tofu for the feta.
+To make it look even more like feta, you can cut it into small cubes.
+It's a great way to get healthy plant-based protein and upgrade the salad to an easy dinner.

 Ingredients & Substitutions

-- Tomatoes: we like to use Roma tomatoes when we are in Italy, since they are everywhere, are delicious, and very affordable.
+- Tomatoes: we like to use Roma tomatoes when we are in Italy since they are everywhere, are delicious, and are very affordable.

-You can use your favourite tomatoes for this salad, even small cherry, plum and date tomatoes.
+You can use your favorite tomatoes for this salad, even small cherry, plum and date tomatoes.
 What's important is that they are ripe, but not overripe, and tasty.

 - Cucumber: make sure it's very fresh.
 Fresh cucumbers are crunchy and sweeter.
 Old cucumbers can be flabby and bitter.